 Aside from the surrounding area, the town itself has much to offer including a showcase of local tribal photography at the aptly named Masferre Inn, a quaint local market and a number of good cafes and restaurants some of which have great views of the surrounding area.

-Suggested Sagada itinerary
+Suggested itineraries featuring Sagada

 This sample itinerary will give you an idea of what is possible when you travel in Sagada, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.